Akron–Canton Airport: History

 Public funds for the construction of the airport were allocated during World War II for defense purposes, but construction stalled over a controversy relating to whether public funding of airport construction would be appropriate.
 As a result, private funding was essential to the initial construction of the airport, particularly in purchasing the land.

+The Massillon Chamber of Commerce requested that the name Akron–Canton Memorial Airport be changed to Akron–Canton–Massillon Airport in June 1945.
+Then, in September 1946, Massillon was again removed from the name, for it to become simply the Akron–Canton Airport.

-The airport was dedicated on October 13, 1946, as the Akron–Canton–Massillon Airport; the name was later changed to Akron–Canton Regional Airport.
+The airport was dedicated on October 13, 1946, as the Akron–Canton Airport.
 Passenger air service began in 1948 when American, United, Capital, and Eastern airlines moved from the Akron Fulton International Airport.

 A permanent terminal was built in 1955 and expanded in 1962.
 In the summer of 2020, a new expansion was made to the terminal, relocating gates from the original terminal to a new bi-level concourse.
 The original gates and terminal area from the 1960s are slated for demolition to make room for new aircraft parking areas.

 In 2021, the airport received $7.7 million from the Federal Aviation Administration to acquire snow removal equipment, rehabilitate taxiways and aviation aprons, rehabilitate existing lighting systems, and perform sealing along sections of taxiway surface area.

 Passenger growth and decline

 During the mid-2000s, the airport was one of the fastest-growing airports in the Midwest, attracting passengers from the Akron/Canton area and Cleveland metropolitan area.
 The airport's passenger count doubled between 2000 and 2006, with several new routes added by AirTran Airways and Frontier Airlines.
 The airport experienced its busiest year in 2012, with 1.83 million passengers flying through.

 Since 2012, passenger traffic has decreased.
 AirTran's presence at the airport shrank following the airline's acquisition by Southwest Airlines in 2011.
 Several other low-cost carriers, including JetBlue, Frontier Airlines, and Spirit Airlines, established new routes from nearby Cleveland Hopkins, lowering average airfares at that airport and reducing demand for Cleveland-based travelers to fly out of further-away Akron.
 In 2017, Southwest dropped Akron and consolidated operations at Cleveland Hopkins, as Allegiant Air did the same year.

 By 2017, the airport's passenger traffic sank to its lowest level since 2004.
-As of May 2018, the airport had the 2nd fastest declining passenger count of any US airport.
+As of May 2018, it had the second fastest declining passenger count of any US airport.

 In the aftermath of the COVID-19 pandemic, the airport suffered further loss of service, as Delta Air Lines ceased its long-running service from the airport to Atlanta in 2020, and Spirit Airlines ended all flights to Orlando and seasonal service to Myrtle Beach and Fort Myers in 2022.
 United Express dropped service to Washington–Dulles in 2022, citing ongoing staff shortages.
 This service had replaced their erstwhile service to Newark in 2021, although the airline hopes to restart scheduled flights to Dulles in 2023.